 The Business Brainstorm is a group for entrepreneurs to meet up and talk through their ideas.

-Rather than a ‘drinks and chat’ style networking event, The Business Brainstorm invites 3 entrepreneurs to present their ideas or particular issues they’re facing, and the group works together to brainstorm solutions.
+Rather than a ‘drinks and chat’ style networking event, the Business Brainstorm invites three entrepreneurs to present their ideas or particular issues they’re facing, and the group works together to brainstorm solutions.
 You can put your idea forward when you sign up.